-- must be able to serve both the Lower Mainland and Vancouver Island loads on the - other side of the ILM cut-plane. - The existing ILM portion of the bulk transmission system will be reinforced by the - 4 construction of a second 500 kV transmission line (5L83) between the Nicola and - 5 Meridian substations.
-The addition of this line, expected to enter service in - January 2015, will increase the firm (N-1) ILM transfer capability to 6,550 MW. - 7 The LRB for this region is shown in Figure 2-15 and demonstrates that in the - 8 absence of incremental DSM or new or renewed dependable capacity supply in the - 9 Coastal region, new transmission transfer capability will be required in F2022.
-For - BC Hydro's analysis of the options to address the requirements in the Coastal region - refer to section 6.8.
+The Coastal region is made up of the Lower Mainland and Vancouver Island regions 2 and is grouped together for the purpose of identifying transmission upgrades from 3 the Interior to Lower Mainland regions or requirements for alternative local 4 dependable capacity generation.
+Although transmission upgrades are only 5 considered between the Interior and Lower Mainland regions, the transmission 6 capability from the Interior must be able to serve both the Lower Mainland and 7 Vancouver Island loads on the other side of the ILM cut-plane.
+8 The existing ILM portion of the bulk transmission system will be reinforced by the 9 construction of a second 500 kV transmission line (5L83) between the Nicola and 10 Meridian substations.
+The addition of this line, expected to enter service in 11 January 2015, will increase the firm (N-1) ILM transfer capability to 6,550 MW.
+12 The LRB for this region is shown in Figure 2-15 and demonstrates that in the 13 absence of incremental DSM or new or renewed dependable capacity supply in the 14 Coastal region, new transmission transfer capability will be required in F2022.
+For 15 BC Hydro's analysis of the options to address the requirements in the Coastal region 16 refer to section 6.8.
+17